‘The Graduate’ Turns 50: Classic Movie Returns To Theaters For 50th Anniversary

-The Graduate turns 50 years old later this year, but the celebration is starting early.
-The blockbuster Mike Nichols movie, which was originally released on Dec.
-22, 1967, will return to theaters this month in honor of its 50th anniversary, according to Rolling Stone.
+The Graduate turns 50-years-old later this year, but the celebration is starting early.
+The blockbuster Mike Nichols movie, which was originally released on December 22, 1967, will return to theaters this month in honor of its 50th anniversary, according to Rolling Stone.
 The Graduate’s 4K restoration will debut at Grauman’s Chinese Theatre in Hollywood on April 8 ahead of a larger roll-out later this month at 700 theaters across the country as part of TCM and Fathom Events’ TCM Big Screen Classics series.

 'The Graduate' Returning to Theaters for 50th Anniversary Screenings: https://t.co/L8uoJSjWg1 pic.twitter.com/qakqTizNpG